When is Wisdom Tooth Removal Needed?

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Smiles at Lakewood Ranch will provide the safest, most comfortable extraction procedure possible.
+Although it’s normal for patients to fear the wisdom teeth removal process, the providers at Smiles at Lakewood Ranch will perform the safest, most comfortable extraction procedure possible.